 Often, you’re creating the stories by blogging or updating spaces like Google+ or Facebook, where you can have longer posts that enable you to truly capture a story.

-Sometimes, you’re telling stories about you that are created by other people, such as sharing social media posts, or asking people to write endorsements of your work.
+Sometimes, you’re telling stories about yourself that others created, such as sharing social media posts or asking people to write endorsements of your work.

 Finding your five words is pretty easy.
 They’re simply words that you would love to hear people use when they’re describing you.

 My construction client would love to hear, “Hey, this is Dave.
 He’s the owner of Dave’s Construction.
-They did some great work for me a while back, and was super efficient.
+They did some great work for me a while back and were super efficient.
 Dave was really nice, and he really had to think outside of the box to come up with a solution to my problem.
 But he managed to do it for me.”